 - No multi-currency invoicing available for users

-Since all FreshBooks plans offer inventory management and integrate with big ecommerce platforms, it is also a great pick for individuals running their own online retailer or dropshipping operations.
+All FreshBooks plans offer inventory management capabilities, and integrate with big ecommerce platforms, making it a great pick for individuals running their own online retailer or dropshipping operations.

 FreshBooks Pricing